 Composting in the office includes benefits such as reducing waste disposal and water usage costs.
 This form of waste management is cost-effective and reduces your business’s carbon footprint, promotes sustainability, and reduces the amount of waste that goes into landfills.
 According to EPA, they prefer composting waste over landfill disposal.

-Another benefit for your business is to convert food waste to compost, which in turn is used to grow the next generation of crops.
+Another benefit for your business is to convert organic food waste into compost, which in turn is used to grow the next generation of crops.
 From an agricultural perspective, composting is a very important element of any farm waste management plan.
 It produces higher yields of crops, which benefits farmers and local businesses alike.

 By implementing composting in the office, you can increase your business’s sustainability goals and positively impact the environment.
 In other words, it will help producing healthy soil, removing the need to use chemical fertilizers to conserve natural resources (such as trees, plants, and water).